 You should review your electric bill to get an idea of how much electricity you are currently consuming over the course of the year.
 Your utility bill will express your energy consumption in kilowatt hours (kWh) per day, month, or year (typically referred to as average daily consumption).
 You may be surprised to see how much energy you use and how big a solar PV system you would need to satisfy 100% of your energy needs.
-However the economics of Washington State’s financial incentives allow you to cover your annual electricity costs with a smaller system.
-See the Power Trip financial incentives page for more information.
 As you consider generating your own renewable energy, you should also consider reducing your overall power demand through conservation.
 On average, it is 3 – 5 times cheaper to save a watt of energy through conservation than it is to generate that same watt of energy through solar power.

-Typical costs range from $2,500 – $3,500 per installed kilowatt (kW) after the 26% federal income tax credit.
+Typical costs range from $2,500 – $3,500 per installed kilowatt (kW) after the 30% federal income tax credit.
 Because each system has common components, the larger the system, the lower the cost per kilowatt.
-These components include solar panels which generate the power (about 60% – 70% of system cost), an inverter or micro-inverters which convert the DC power produced by the solar panels to AC power that can be used by your home and the utility grid, a production meter that measures your gross electricity production, one or more safety disconnect switches which isolate your solar panels if they require maintenance, wiring, racking for the solar panels, and finally the cost of installation.
+These components include solar panels which generate the power (about 60% – 70% of system cost), an inverter or micro-inverters which convert the DC power produced by the solar panels to AC power that can be used by your home and the utility grid, one or more safety disconnect switches which isolate your solar panels if they require maintenance, wiring, racking for the solar panels, and finally the cost of installation.
 The larger the system, the greater percentage of the budget goes to your solar panels and the lower price per kilowatt you can achieve.

-There is a 26% federal income tax credit on the total cost of the system, including installation (authorized through December 2020, then stepping down to 22% in 2021)
+There is a 30% federal income tax credit on the total cost of the system, including installation (authorized through December 2032).

 Several financial incentives exist which boost the value of the electricity that is generated by the grid tied PV system.
 The first is called net metering.
 Washington State law requires all utilities to allow their customers to interconnect their renewable energy system to the grid (subject to connection rules) and receive credit for electricity generated at the same retail rate they charge their customers.